Written by Scott Wilson

 For applicants, it largely means that your record should be clear of criminal violations, and, if licensed in another jurisdiction, you should not have any complaints or disciplinary actions lodged against you.

-It’s not always easy to do the right thing as a social worker or a human being, but social workers have to meet the highest standards to hold the public trust.
+Being human means it’s not always easy to do the right thing, but social workers have to meet the highest standards to hold the public trust.

 Checking All the Boxes in Your New York Social Work License Application